xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 #### What are we going to cover?

 UGE can seem complicated, but like just about any computer system, you'll need to know about 2% of it to get your routine work done.
 I'll try to focus on those 2% here, and mix in some background so that you know where to look for the next step.
 Most importantly our goal is that you don't get yelled at for doing something dumb (really everyone's primary goal).
-Lastly, some of the information will be specific to the lab I'm working in at the University of Washington, but for anyone else reading this: you can pass over that stuff or fill in the specifics of your setup.
+Lastly, some of the information will be specific to the lab I'm working in at the University of Washington, but for anyone else reading this: you can pass over that stuff or fill in the specifics for your setup.

 #### What are we not going to cover?